Apple likely to invoke free-speech rights in encryption fight

 Froomkin added, though, that the fight was enormously important for the company because of the possibility that a new forensic tool could be easily used on other phones and the damage that could be done to Apple’s global brand if it cannot withstand government demands on privacy.
 “All these demands make their phones less attractive to users,” he said.

-Reporting by David Ingram and Alison Frankel in New York, Dan Levine in San Francisco; Editing by Jonathan Weber, Lisa Shumaker and Gopakumar Warrier
+Reporting by David Ingram and Alison Frankel in New York, and Dan Levine in San Francisco; Editing by Jonathan Weber and Lisa Shumaker